LucianoBestia/lmake_lines_of_code/README.md

 Run in the Rust project folder, where cargo.toml is.
 If you use git:
 `lmake_lines_of_code`
-If you don't use git:
+If you don't use git add the link of repository as CLI argument:
 `lmake_lines_of_code http://repo-website`

 [comment]: # (lmake_md_to_doc_comments segment end A)